Knoxville Tub to Shower Conversions

 A 5x10 bathroom is compact, but it still involves the same core construction steps—demo, prep, waterproofing, plumbing, and finishes—so scope matters more than square footage.

-Most 5x10 remodels start with demolition of the bathing area, flooring, and vanity zone, then rebuilding with proper waterproofing and updated finishes.
+Most 5x10 bathroom remodels start with demolition of the bathing area, flooring, and vanity zone, then rebuilding with proper waterproofing and updated finishes.
 Costs rise or fall based on the materials you choose, the condition of the plumbing, and what we uncover behind the walls.

 In many real-world projects, a tub replacement and a tub-to-shower conversion can be very similar in labor and total cost when done correctly—because both require tear-out, waterproofing, plumbing work, and new wall systems.
 The better decision usually comes down to comfort, accessibility, and long-term maintenance—not “cheap vs expensive.”